Ir al contenido principal

 Tier-based programs give consumers rewards based on their level of spending.
 For example, a business could have a “diamond level” tier that customers can access after spending $10,000 within a year.
 These diamond-level customers could earn exclusive pricing for your most expensive products and services.

-A tier-based program can motivate your customers in lower tiers to make an effort to reach the next level of spending.
+A tier-based program can motivate your customers in lower tiers to spend more to reach the next level.
 The more exclusive the reward, the greater the customer appeal.

 Mission-based programs